preraulab/DYNAM-O/README.md

 **Outputs:** See [Output Reference](#output-reference).

+> **Positional vs. name-value forms.** Because `runDYNAMO` uses `addOptional`, each optional argument can be supplied either by name (`'time_range', [t0 t1]`) or by position (4th, 5th, 6th, … after the four required inputs, in the order listed above).
+As with any `addOptional` chain, once you skip a positional argument you must switch to name-value for the rest.
+Both forms work; mixing them works too.

 ---

 ### `DYNAMO` (OOP class)

 An object-oriented wrapper around `runDYNAMO` that stores data, options, and results as properties.
+Use `runDYNAMO` for one-shot scripted/batch analysis; use `DYNAMO` when you want to re-run with tweaked options on the same data without reloading from disk.

 ```matlab
 d = DYNAMO(data, Fs, stage_times, stage_vals, time_range, baseline_options, detection_options, SOPH_options);